theanujsinha01/MSIT-Placement-Records/README.md

 ## Contributing
 If you would like to contribute, feel free to fork the repository and submit a pull request with your improvements.

-## License
-This project is licensed under the MIT License.
-"""

-# Write the content to README.md
-with open("README.md", "w", encoding="utf-8") as file:
-    file.write(readme_content)

-print("README.md file has been created successfully!")